Terms & Conditions

 1. The Contract

-The contract is between Escaped to Latin America and the client, being any person traveling or intending to travel on a tour operated by us.
-You, the client, are subject to have read and understood our travel policy outlined in this document.
+The contract is between Escaped to Latin America and the client, being any person travelling or intending to travel on a tour operated by us.
+You, the client, are subject to having read and understood our travel policy outlined in this document.

 These conditions only apply to services in our program and not international and national flights if these were not specifically included by us.
 Such flight arrangements are subject to the conditions imposed by the airlines.

 To guarantee a reservation, Escaped to Latin America requires the stipulated deposit (or full payment if within 60 days of departure), as well as all relevant passport and passenger details on our booking form.

 Clients are deemed to have read and understood the conditions of sale.
 A booking is accepted and becomes definite only from the date when Escaped to Latin America sends out a confirmation that we have received your deposit, at which point a contract exists and the deposit becomes non-refundable and non-transferable (transferable in some circumstances – with charges).
 In certain circumstances, we may be able to refund part of your unused services after negotiation with our service providers and partners.